Need to talk? Call 1800 882 436.

 Tests

-Most children won't need any tests for constipation.
+Most children won't need further tests to diagnose constipation.

 When should my child see a doctor?

-Your child should see your doctor if they:
+You should see a doctor if your child:

-See your doctor or child health nurse if your child is under 12 months old and you think they are constipated.
+See your doctor or child health nurse if your child is less than 12 months old and you think they are constipated.

 When to seek urgent care